aladdine/solar-energy-market/README.md

 # solar-energy-market

-This dashboard visualizes the current state of the solar energy industry in the world.
+This dashboard visualizes the current state of the solar energy industry in the United States

 References: